ansible/molecule/docs/examples.rst

         state: directory
       # become: yes

-Don't forget to run ``molecule destroy`` if image vas already created.
+Don't forget to run ``molecule destroy`` if image has already been created.

 Systemd Container
 =================